Baker Abdel Munem

-Abdel Munem's first diplomatic post was the Palestine Liberation Organization's ambassador to Japan in 1983.
-On July 23, 1995 he was assigned by the PLO to head the newly established Palestine General Delegation to Canada.
+Abdel Munem's first diplomatic post was the Palestine Liberation Organization's ambassador to Japan from 1983 to 1995.
+On 23 July 1995, he was assigned by the PLO to head the newly established Palestine General Delegation to Canada.

-Abdel Munem is married to Ghada Abu Laban, has two daughters, Madiha and Kenana and one son, Abdel Munem.
+Abdel Munem was married to Ghada Abu Laban, has two daughters, Madiha and Kenana and one son, Abdel Munem.
+He died on 9 April 2023, at the age of 80.